You must apply for a student visa in your home country before traveling to the UK unless:

 Once you’ve chosen your collection location you won’t be able to change it.

-If you have been granted a Digital Immigration Status by UKVI, you will not receive a BRP or any physical documentation for your visa.
-Instead, you will receive an email from UKVI, which will include details of your immigration permission.
+If you've been granted an eVisa (you applied for a visa using the UK Immigration: ID Check app), you won't receive a BRP or any physical documentation.
+Instead, you'll receive an email from UKVI with details of your immigration permission.

 Your BRP will tell you how long you’re allowed to stay in the UK.
 Whether you apply in the UK or at home, you should be given permission to stay for the duration of your course plus an additional 'wrap-up period', the length of which depends on the length of your course: